 Today, we will focus on the micro Goldendoodle, which is a mix between the Golden Retriever and Toy Poodle.
-If you held up a 8.5 x 11 inch sheet of paper, that’s approximately how big this dog will be.
+If you held up an 8.5 x 11-inch sheet of paper, that’s approximately how big this dog will be.
 The micro mini Goldendoodle is honestly one of the cutest dogs I have ever seen, but the way they are bred and created is quite concerning.
 Also, these dogs are extremely expensive since they take a long time to breed.

 What is a micro Goldendoodle?

-A micro Goldendoodle is the smallest size of the Goldendoodle that ranges in weight from 5 to 10 pounds and stands around 10 to 12 inches tall.
+A micro Goldendoodle is the smallest size of the Goldendoodle that ranges in weight from 5 to 10 pounds; it stands around 10 to 12 inches tall.
 It’s a relatively new term that has been promoted by Goldendoodle dog breeders within the last few years.

 The micro Goldendoodle also has several different names as they are also called the micro mini Goldendoodle and micro petite Goldendoodle.
 There are three relatively standard sizes of this dog: the mini Goldendoodle (<30 pounds), the medium Goldendoodle (<45 pounds), and the standard Goldendoodle (45+ pounds).

 The micro Goldendoodle was a term that was created to emphasize an extremely small mini Goldendoodle.
 This term was essentially created for marketing purposes.
 The micro Goldendoodle is smaller than the toy Goldendoodle as well as the teacup Goldendoodle.